nikhilaravi/learn-node/README.md

   }
 }
 ```
-To enable the functions to be used by other files, export the object.
+To enable the functions to be used by other files, you need to export the object.
 Save this file as e.g. myModule.js.
 Other files can then import this file and use the methods returned.

 Add this line to the end of myModule.js: